What are the causes?

 Minor bruising or swelling may be expected and will likely go away in one to two weeks.
 Bleeding and infection, which are potential risks with any surgery, are very uncommon.
 As with any medical procedure, there may be other inherent risks that should be discussed with Dr. Landa.

 Is the surgery effective?

-Most patients experience immediate resolution of the problem once surgery is completed with little if any postoperative discomfort.
+Most patients experience resolution of the problem once surgery is completed with little if any postoperative discomfort.
 After your eyelids heal, your eye will feel comfortable and you should no longer have the risk of corneal scarring, infection, and loss of vision.

 Who performs the surgery?

 Patients are most commonly treated by ophthalmic plastic and reconstructive surgeons who specialize in diseases and problems of the eyelids, tear drain, and orbit (the area around the eye).
 You should look for a doctor who has completed an American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS) fellowship.
 This indicates your surgeon is not only a board certified ophthalmologist, but also has had extensive training in ophthalmic plastic surgery.
 When you are ready, you will be in experienced hands.
 Not only is Dr. Landa a board certified ophthalmologist but he is also a fellow of the American Society of Ophthalmic Plastic Surgery.